rzshrote/pybrops/docsrc/source/standard_usage/genomic_modeling/variance_matrices.rst

 Genic variance matrix classes
 -----------------------------

+Genic variance matrices, which represent the expected progeny trait variances assuming linkage equilibrium, are summarized in the table below.

 .. list-table:: Summary of genic variance classes in the ``pybrops.model.vmat`` module
     :widths: 25 20 50
     :header-rows: 1